 The aim of the game is to teach you guys everything you need to know to teach English abroad.
 From getting the necessary qualifications you need to teach English as a second language to what it is like bouncing from country to country teaching freshfaced kids.
 Stick with us and soon you will be living a life of wanderlust – that’s the plan anyway…

-In the past, teaching English in Japan was a relatively simple affair – as long as you rocked up and you spoke English, you could often expect to get a job.
+In the past, to teach English in Japan was a relatively simple affair – as long as you rocked up and you spoke English, you could often expect to get a job.
 These days, the Japanese education board are tightening things up and if you want to land a job you need to have the proper qualifications.

 Teaching English in Japan offers a truly amazing experience to earn some cash and live in a country which is hard to explore on a budget but, unless you go armed with the right information, you can be in for a nasty surprise.
 Like anything, it’s important to do your research, to read up on accounts of others who have taught English abroad and lived to tell the tale…

 Teaching English in Japan – Becky’s review

 Firstly, let me introduce Becky; a globetrotting travel blogger with a love for teaching and over five years experience helping children in Japan.
 She also loves samurai swords…

-1) Becky, you were teaching English in Japan, can you tell us a bit about your experience?
+1) Becky, you lived in Japan and taught English, can you tell us a bit about your experience?

 2) I found Japanese living costs to be high, is teaching English a good way around this?

 If you land a full-time teaching job, then yes, you will be able to survive well enough with extra money to spare.
 However, you won’t get rich teaching English in Japan and the cost of living is high.
 If you are looking to make/save money in Japan, your best bet would be to stay for just a year because, after your first year, you have to pay the incredibly expensive residential tax that is based on your income.